Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 What neighborhoods in Dayton are best for selling?

-Kettering, Centerville Valley, and Miamisburg consistently offer the strongest selling conditions — fastest days on market, most competitive offers, and the most conventional financing buyers.
-Trotwood and Xenia (Montgomery County, adjacent to Dayton) also outperform the city core.
-East Dayton and South Side present the most challenging conditions for retail sales.
+Oakwood, Kettering, Centerville, and Beavercreek consistently offer the strongest selling conditions — fastest days on market, most competitive offers, and the deepest pool of conventional financing buyers.
+Huber Heights, Vandalia, and Miamisburg are solid balanced markets.
+The Dayton city core, parts of Trotwood, and Harrison Township present the most challenging conditions for retail sales and are dominated by cash buyers.

-Jerry Green — Founders of Your Local Home Buyer Dayton OH
+Jerry Green — Founders of Your Local House Buyers Dayton OH

 Jerry Green